 No one does brunch like a sugar shack does brunch.
 At the communal table, plates upon heaping plates of everyone’s favourite breakfast foods are served alongside savoury accompagnements and unlimited coffee, juices, and other beverages.

-For that sugar shack feel, serve your guests all the classics: scrambled eggs, sausages, breakfast potatoes, quiche, and pancakes — with a healthy supply of maple syrup at hand, of course.
+For that sugar shack feel at home, serve up all the classics: scrambled eggs, sausages, breakfast potatoes, quiche, pancaked, and waffles — with a healthy supply of maple syrup at hand, of course.
 And don’t forget to keep your household happy and hydrated with fresh-brewed coffee, raw pressed juice, and fresh fruit and maple smoothies.

 Savoury Delights for Days

 Get things started with ready-to-eat butternut and maple soup, or put your spin on traditional pea soup by swapping out the ham for salty pancetta.
 Alongside your soup starter, treat yourself to a charcuterie board filled with your favourite Québec cheeses and cured meats.
 Next, upgrade grand-maman’s recipe by indulging in a ready-to-heat country-style duck pie served with carrots and mash.
-And finally, bring on the colour with maple-glazed trout (trout is a delicate and milder alternative to traditional salmon).
+And finally, bring on the colour with maple-glazed trout or traditional salmon.